-- 2460.3 Employees shall earn sick leave as follows: - 2460.3.1 Employees hired prior to July 1, 1991, shall be entitled to sick leave accrual of one and onehalf (1 1/2) days per month or eighteen (18) days per year (144 hours per year). - 2460.3.2 Employees hired after July 1, 1991, shall be entitled to sick leave accrual of one and onetwelfth (1 1/12) days per month or thirteen (13) days per year (104 hours per year). - 2460.3.3 On the 90th calendar day of employment, the employee shall be entitled to use accrued sick leave.
+- 2460.3 Employees shall earn sick leave as follows: - Employees hired prior to July 1, 1991, shall be entitled to sick leave accrual of one and one-half (1 1/2) days per month or eighteen (18) days per year (144 hours per year). - Employees hired after July 1, 1991, shall be entitled to sick leave accrual of one and one-twelfth (1 1/12) days per month or thirteen (13) days per year (104 hours per year). - On the 90th calendar day of employment, the employee shall be entitled to use accrued sick leave.
 Sick leave credits shall not accrue during a medical leave, a workers' compensation leave, or a leave of absence without pay of more than twenty (20) consecutive workdays.
 The employee must actively return to work for at least fourteen (14) calendar days in order for sick leave credit to commence.
+Notwithstanding the above provisions related to accrual ceasing, full time employees will always be provided with no less than three (3) days of sick leave by their 120th day of employment and upon their 120th anniversary day in any subsequent year of employment and two (2) additional days of sick leave on their 200th day of employment and every subsequent 200th day anniversary.